4 nights · NYE

-Four nights of takoyaki steam, river reflections in Dōtonbori, and sunset views from the city's sky-high observatories.
+Four nights of takoyaki steam, river reflections in Dōtonbori, and New Year's Eve rung in at a quiet neighborhood shrine.

 Osaka is the eating city — takoyaki, okonomiyaki, kushikatsu, kitsune udon — and it leans into it.
 From our base in Shinsaibashi we're within walking distance of the Dōtonbori canal and Osaka Castle, and a short Shinkansen ride from Kobe for the beef and the Nunobiki ropeway.
-Kansai in December means winter illuminations and a whole lot of warm bowls.
+New Year's Eve in Japan is gentle and local: shrines light up just after midnight and people queue peacefully for the year's first prayer.

 An apartment-style stay in Shinsaibashi — walking distance to Dōtonbori and Namba, with quick access to every Kansai line.